How regression tests can save you time and money – Part 1

 This was just one scenario, but going from 50% of the sprint coding the solution and 50% testing it manually, to spending less than 5% on testing with automated regression tests, I think it’s worth it to invest in regression tests.

 Now that you learned about saving time, I’m sure you’re wondering if and how regression tests can also save you money.
-Stay tuned for part 2 next week!
+Check out part 2 here!

 About the author